CrackingBits/fourkeys/README.md

 ## What's missing?
 (TODO)

 *   Finish conversion of SQL query deployment_frequency_number
+*   Deployment Freq.
+Bucket on BigQuery goes probably to wrong week
 *   Validate SQL query  time_to_restore_trend (shows different totals than BigQuery)
 *   Signature verification doesn't work on localhost in event handler `event-handler/event_handler.py`
 *   Try/port other workers.
 Only GitHub is currently used.